SAP/fsm-sdk/README.md

 The `lastChanged` field is used for optimistic locking.
 It's like a version-key you have to provide in order to update an object.

+## Support

+In case you need further help, check out the [SAP Field Service Management Help Portal](https://docs.coresystems.net/) or report and incident in [SAP Support Portal](https://support.sap.com) with the component "CEC-SRV-FSM".

+## License

+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE](./LICENSE) file.